naserdamer/SMDD-Synthetic-Face-Morphing-Attack-Detection-Development-dataset/README.md

-The training data split of the SMDD data can be downloaded from: https://drive.google.com/file/d/1l24onXtKMj0YZInJFHEzQbrfV5oScJSe/view?usp=sharing
+The training data split of the SMDD data can be downloaded from this [LINK](https://drive.google.com/file/d/1l24onXtKMj0YZInJFHEzQbrfV5oScJSe/view?usp=sharing).

 The testing data split of the SMDD data can be downloaded from: (to be uploaded)